gkm2164/lengine-docs/pages/macro/intro.md

 (println (adds 1 2 3 4 5))
 ```

 Above is to define adding variable number of numbers.
+This one,